google-code-export/peek-poker/release/PeekPoker/Important Files/ReadMe.txt

 - changes 23/05/12
 Added trainer utility for managing trainer files.

+- changes 25/05/12
+Fix - Select Game - How to use, now displays messagebox.
 TODO:
 -Scan trainer files and add their codes to the list.
 -Improve utility 'idiot proofing' and general features.
--Add game id recognition to help user name trainer file correctly
+-Add game id recognition to help user name trainer file correctly -More Testing and UI fixing